 The City categorizes the fair value measurements of its investments based on the hierarchy established by general accepted accounting principles.
 The fair value hierarchy, which has three levels, is based on valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The City does not have any investments that are measured using Level 2 or Level 3 inputs.
-Fair value measurements of the City's investments in PTIF at June 30, 2016, or \$9,590,870 are based on significant other observable inputs (Level 2 inputs).
+The City does not have any investments that are measured using Level 3 inputs.
+Fair value measurements of the City's investments in PTIF at June 30, 2017, or \$8,933,015 are based on significant other observable inputs (Level 2 inputs).